Our volunteers are at the heart of our work and are vital to supporting adult education across England and Scotland.

 - Volunteers who take on formal governance roles.
 Each WEA region and Scotland has its own governance committees, all of which rely upon the contribution of time and expertise from volunteers with local knowledge and a passion for lifelong learning.
 At a national level, the WEA is governed by the Trustee body who are all volunteers.

-You can get a flavour of the kind of activities undertaken, by reading our volunteer profiles.
+You can get a flavour of the kind of activities undertaken by downloading our volunteer leaflet.